n8n-io/n8n-docs/docs/source-control-environments/understand/git.md

 ## Local and remote: Moving work between your machine and a Git provider

-A common pattern when using Git's to install Git on your own computer, and use a Git provider such as GitHub to work with Git in the cloud.
+A common pattern when using Git is to install Git on your own computer, and use a Git provider such as GitHub to work with Git in the cloud.
 In effect, you have a Git repository (project) on GitHub, and work with copies of it on your local machine.

 n8n uses this pattern for source control: you'll work with your workflows on your n8n instance, but send them to your Git provider to store them.